 - Type: Mesothelioma involves different cells: epithelial, sarcomatoid, and biphasic.
 The most common type of mesothelioma involves epithelial cells.
 This cell type of mesothelioma has the best life expectancy.

 - Location: Peritoneal mesothelioma occurs in the abdomen and comprises only 10% of all asbestos cancers.
-Unfortunately, this form of mesothelioma tends to have a shorter life expectancy than the pleural form of the disease.
+Unfortunately, this form or type of mesothelioma tends to have a shorter life expectancy than the pleural form of the disease.

 - Disease stage: The best chance to increase your life expectancy with peritoneal mesothelioma is to catch cancer early.
 But common symptoms of cancer can lead to misdiagnosis.
 By the time peritoneal mesothelioma is in the later stages, you may have only a few months to live.